 The Group undertakes transactions denominated in foreign currencies and exposure to movements in foreign currency arises from these activities.
 The Group uses forward foreign exchange contracts to manage these exposures.
 These derivatives are recorded at their fair value with mark-to-market fair value movements flowing through fair value gain/(loss) on foreign exchange derivatives in the profit or loss.
-A portion of the underlying hedged future sale or purchase transactions have not yet been recognised by the Group.
-For this portion, no corresponding offsetting net gain/(loss) on foreign denominated items has been recognised.
+Although the derivatives have not been designated in a hedge relationship, they act as an economic hedge and will offset the underlying transactions when they occur.